Palo Alto, CA

 I co-translated the poetry of Houshang Ebtehaj (H. E. Sayeh), one of Iran’s most beloved modern poets, with Chad Sweeney in The Art of Stepping Through Time.
 Years ago, through the cultural organization Yalda (named for the winter solstice), I taught Persian to English-speaking students and hosted a weekly Farsi radio program where I read stories for children.
 These experiences taught me that what moves people most is not exotic difference but shared humanity.

 As a product design strategist and organizational leader at Blurred Whisper and Urban Debug—having led design teams, founded companies, and served on technology and arts boards—I’ve learned to map how people navigate complex systems: where they encounter confusion or clarity, how to guide them through transformation.
 This work translates human need into imaginative form that betters the lives of users.
-I bring this same empathy to storytelling: designing narrative experiences where readers can move between myth and memory.

 These aren’t separate pursuits.
 They’re different expressions of the same commitment: to create spaces where cultures can reimagine themselves, where silenced voices can surface, where memory and myth can generate new possibilities.